 This is why boredom in ADHD can become dangerous.
 It can lead to impulsive actions as an attempt to shush the intrusive thoughts.

-ADHD Symptom: You Push Yourself Harder than Anyone You Know
+ADHD Symptom in Women: You Push Yourself Harder than Anyone You Know

 People may look at a woman with ADHD and assume she isn’t trying hard enough—even if she’s busting her butt to keep up.
 While motivation seems to come magically to others, it requires all the bones in an ADHD body to join like an army and summon the needed inspo.